cliffordwilliam/chatterbox-project/ppt_automation/llm_review_template.example.md

 - One idea per sentence
 - Maximum twenty words per sentence
 - If a sentence reads fine but sounds unclear when spoken, it must be rewritten
+- If a technical term is commonly abbreviated, it must be expanded or rewritten into its spoken form

 ---